wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary><b>71.
 Veins of the Earth</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Pages of fungi fibers, cover of weaved calcifications.*
-- You dont have a shadow nor a smell.
+- You don’t have a shadow nor a smell.
 You can touch stone to mark it with your sigil.
 - Each time you study this book, you can see in the dark an extra 10'.
 - Roll 1D4, you gain the following spell: 1.
 [Blood to Rope](/2020/11/13/blood-to-rope/), 2.
 [Calcite Gap](/2020/11/13/calcite-gap/), 3.
 [Matchstick Men](/2020/11/13/matchstick-men/), 4.
 [Wall of Stone](/2020/11/13/wall-of-stone/)
 ###### *From Coins and Scrolls's [Speleomage](https://coinsandscrolls.blogspot.com/2018/03/osr-class-speleomage.html) and [Veins of the Earth](https://www.drivethrurpg.com/product/209509/Veins-of-the-Earth)!*